asmithg1/asmithg1.github.io/content/projects/JBanned/index.md

 **This is my first collaboration with Zac Slick.**

  In 1984, the NBA banned Michael Jordan's sneakers.
-I set out to pay hommage to Michael and his legendary shoes, by embracing the censorship, while MJ flourishes through it all.
+I set out to pay hommage to Jordan and his legendary shoes.
+I show MJ embracing the censorship and flourishing through it all.